hanhuiyeye/RobustLearning-GutMicrobiome-CRC/README.md

 # Overview

-This repository provides a workflow for microbiome data preprocessing, batch effect correction, statistical analysis, and visualization.
-The pipeline consists of the following steps:
+This repository contains the code used in the manuscript "Deciphering gut microbiome in colorectal cancer via robust learning methods".
+The code is provided for transparency, reproducibility, and to allow reviewers and readers to better understand the methods and analysis presented in the paper.

 ## **1. Data Preprocessing and Batch Effect Correction**
 - **Data Preprocessing:** The **`MOSAIC`** folder contains three steps: **`step0.ipynb`**, **`step1.Rmd`**, and **`step2.ipynb`**, which sequentially clean the dataset.